aba28/ILearnOD/Readme.txt

 	Name of columns that contain the text on the death certificate

-2) Run code once by clicking on "Source".
+2) Run code once by clicking on "Source" or typing source() into the command line.
 It should terminate with the message "Error: No input drug spellings file specified."

 3) Look at the file drug_spellings_OUTPUT.csv
 	For each “match”, decide whether this is truly a misspelling of the drug or not.